 Barnet Medieval Festival is London’s only medieval festival of its kind and we are pleased to announce that it is returning in May 2020 after the success of last year’s event!

-It will be held on 8th & 9th June 2019 at the Barnet Elizabethans Rugby Football Club, Byng Road, Barnet, EN5 4NP.
-The Festival site will be open to the public from 10am to 5pm and entry is free for children, £2 for adults.
-There will be a full programme of displays and activities include:
+It will be held on 30th May and 31st May 2020 at the Barnet Elizabethans Rugby Football Club, Byng Road, Barnet, EN5 4NP.
+The Festival site will be open to the public from 10am to 5pm.
+There will be a full programme of displays and activities tbc.

-Go to our Gallery page to see photos of last year’s event.
+or go to our Gallery page to see photos of previous events.